MerosCrypto/Meros/docs/Protocol/Lattice.md

 - input: The Ed25519 Public Key who owns the Account which has the Send we're receiving.
 - inputNonce: The nonce of the Send we're receiving.

-Receive hashes are defined as `Blake2b-384("receive" + nonce + input + inputNonce)`, where nonce takes up four bytes, input 32 bytes, and inputNonce four bytes.
+Receive hashes are defined as `Blake2b-384("receive" + nonce + input + inputNonce)`, where nonce takes up 4 bytes, input 32 bytes, and inputNonce 4 bytes.

 The Entry on input's Account at inputNonce must be a Send, with an output of sender, which doesn't have a matching receive yet.